FIRST4513/Robot-Manual/README.md

 # Robot-Manual
-A manual for developing software for FRC robots with the 4513 structure.
+A manual for FRC robots.
+The intent of this manual is to provide a theoretical background for understanding some to the math and science used in FRC robots with a focus on software.
+This goes beyond just how to use the WPI APIs to build a working robot, but to give some understanding about what the APIs are doing and why.

+The manual reflects the practice of Team 4513.

-This is in OpenOffice Writer format for now.
+The document is in the LibreOffice Writer format.
 This format was chosen for its openness and its ability to handle the different elements used in this document.

 A .pdf version is included for downloading or printing.
 The past .pdf versions are available by looking at the history of the files/robot-manual.pdf file.
-Direct rendering in the browser does not work on all browsers.
+Direct rendering in the browser does not work on all browsers (e.g., Chromium on Linux).
 Download seems to work everywhere.

-The current .pdf version can also be accessed through https://FIRST4513.github.io.
+---

-This version is still a draft.
+The current version is still a draft.
 It has not been thoroughly proof read and has a section of partially completed articles.
+It can also be accessed through https://FIRST4513.github.io.

+---

 Comments, suggestions, typographical errors, technical errors, etc. may be posted as an issue.
 A project tracks issues to be included in future releases.

+This is an open project offered on a creative commons share and share alike as long as attribution is given and uses are non-commercial.
+The hope is that this spreads technical expertise to all FRC teams and raises the level of competition.